 The columbarium is a permanent structure with niches where urns are placed.
 The name of the deceased, date of birth and date of death is engraved on the niche cover.
 The memorial garden is provided for those who wish to have their remains scattered.
 The name of the deceased, date of birth and date of death may be engraved on a memorial plaque located in the garden.

 A service of committal in the memorial garden is a service of worship and shall be appropriate for a service of worship at First Presbyterian Church.
 Any desired music must be approved by the Pastor.
 The Director of Music can assist in securing musicians.

 Information is available in the church office as to the cost of niches and nameplates and for reserving a niche and choosing a location in the columbarium wall.

 Click here to read section 63.0 in the First Presbyterian Church Policies and Procedure Manual for detailed information.
 If you have any questions, please email or call the church office at 762-6688.

 There are no charges for use of the church’s facilities or for the services of the Pastor and Organist.
 Costs to the family related to the memorial or funeral service will be for flowers and additional musicians the family may request.

 If friends and loved ones wish to designate a memorial that reflects the interests of the deceased, our church offers numerous opportunities for gifts to existing funds.
 The family receives acknowledgement of any memorial gift.

-The family is welcome to receive friends in the sanctuary following the service, or a reception in Gilmour Hall may be requested.
+The family is welcome to receive friends in the sanctuary following the service, or a reception in The Gathering Place may be requested.
 Arrangements for the reception should be made with the Pastor.